-This project included the replacement of an existing, out-of-date, inefficient facility with a new two-story, sixth grade-only facility, designed for an optimum capacity of 855 students.
+This project included the replacement of an existing, out-of-date, inefficient facility with a new two-story, sixth grade only facility designed for a core capacity of 855 students.
 The existing facility would remain in use while the new facility was constructed on the same site.
-Additionally, the site also included the district technology center and a public gym and athletic field that had to remain operational during construction.
-Careful planning with all stakeholders, the program manager, and the construction team created a phased plan that allowed the most efficient passed construction schedule while providing a safe campus for the duration of the construction.
+Additionally, the site also included the District Technology Center and a public gym and athletic field that had to remain operational during construction.
+Careful planning with all stakeholders and Design Team created a phased plan that allowed the most efficient construction schedule while providing a safe campus.

-The facility consists of new academic areas which provide educationally appropriate technology and collaborations spaces.
+The facility consists of new academic areas that provide technology and collaboration spaces.
 The learning resource center includes the infrastructure to support a digital learning environment.
-The school also provides two gymnasiums, a complete fine arts suite, commons and dining facilities.
-The facility is designed with the goal of providing ample space for circulation, collaborative areas, wireless technology, security, and off-hours use.
+The school also includes two (2) gymnasiums, a fine arts suite, commons and dining facilities.
+The facility is designed with the goal of providing ample space for circulation, collaborative areas, wireless technology, security and off-hours use.
 Daylighting and durable materials permeate the school.
 The exterior features red brick and cut limestone accents at entry/exit points.
-A unique architectural character was achieved with a combination of undulating metal pipe columns and metal clad porches.
-A security vestibule and electronic access system was integrated into the main entry space for improved security and operations.
+A unique architectural character was achieved with a combination of undulating metal pipe columns and metal-clad porches.
+A security vestibule and electronic access system was integrated into the main entry space for improved safety and operations.

 This facility is a designated storm shelter for the community.
-It was designed to meet windstorm construction requirements.
-It also features a standard emergency generator which was augmented with a power transfer switchgear for portable power generation.
+It was designed to meet windstorm construction requirements and features a standard emergency generator that was augmented with a power transfer switchgear for portable power generation.